Zegocover/style-guide/languages/JavaScript/index.md

 #### Ideal Solution

 If you have the time and the inclination, you could convert the component you're importing into a TS file and add types.
 When doing this as part of related work, it's best to create an additional PR to make it easier for reviewers to digest.
+With small component changes or atom components, a separate commit should suffice.
 **If you don't have time or it's out of scope, take the practical approach.**

 #### Practical Solution